 Since I'm not an attorney, I didn't give him legal advice, but I can say that without a contract it's going to take a lot more time ... and money ... for Joe to attempt to prove he wasn't responsible for collecting the sales tax.

 Taking a Contract to Court

 The main reason a contract must be in writing is that the terms of the contract might have to be taken to court.
 With an unwritten contract, all the court can do is listen to the testimony of the parties about what happened and what they remember that they agreed to.
 It becomes a "he said/she said" situation.

 On the other hand, if the terms of a contract are in writing, the court interprets the validity of the contract then looks at the written terms.
 A document that the court can deal with and review is much easier in a legal case.

 Hanna Hasi-Kelchner at AllBusiness says that contracts must be in writing to make them "stick."
-This is a great metaphor; it refers to sticking (or standing up in court) and winning the case.
-In the case above, the contract might not "stick" because the contractor can't prove what was agreed to.
+This is a great metaphor; if a contract "sticks" it means it can stand up in court In the case above, the contract might not "stick" because the parties can't prove what was agreed to.